Vendée Fontenay Foot

 Vendée Fontenay Foot is a French football club based in Fontenay-le-Comte, Vendée.
 It was founded in 1991 in a merger of two teams, the Stade Athlétique Fontenaysien and Étoile.
 The club currently plays in the Championnat National 3, the fifth tier of the French football league system.

 History

 The club was formed in 1991 from the merger of the Stade Athlétique Fontenaysien and Étoile.

 The club played mostly in CFA before being demoted to CFA 2 in 2005 for non-sporting reasons.

 At the end of the 2006–07 season the club finished first in its group in CFA 2, allowing it to return in CFA.

-Fontenay reached the 1/8-finals of the 2000–01 Coupe de France, losing on penalties to Lyon.
+Fontenay reached the quarter-finals of the 2000–01 Coupe de France, losing on penalties to Lyon.